RomanBoyars/MightyWidgets/README.md

 id field will be ignored by this method

-returns JSON with information about added/edited widget.
+returns JSON with information about updated widget.
 Example:

 ```
    {